-In 2007, he overdosed on methadone (a synthetic opiate), passed out in his own home and almost died.
+In 2007, for Eminem methadone overdose almost took his life, when he passed out in his own home and almost died.

 He explains: “The doctors told me I’d done the equivalent of four bags of heroin… They said I was about two hours from dying… Had I got to the hospital about two hours later, I would have died.”

 Even after this experience, Eminem relapsed one month later.
 But, it was this that helped him decide to radically change his life.
 His love for his three children also ultimately inspired him to get clean and be a good father.

 Recovery wasn’t easy and he explains that he still had an “addict’s brain.”
 His chosen way to overcome addiction was to turn to exercise.